Eric-Lpcr/AdventOfCode2022/day12/README.md

 Ok, part 1 solved, one more time not so proud of me but after all, reuse is also part of the job.

 Part 2 is easy with this fast algorithm, just need to scan for starting points and apply the same method.

+### Further thoughts
+I think A* is not giving any advantage for this problem, nor Dijkstra as the graph/grid is not weighted...
+I should compare and give a try to Breadth First Search algorithm, but it seems that the implementation I got is not giving the shortest path...